executors/executors/wording.md

 ### `static_thread_pool` executor types

-All executor types accessible through `static_thread_pool::executor()`, and subsequent calls to the member functions `require` and `prefer`, conform to the following specification.
+All executor types accessible through `static_thread_pool::executor()`, and subsequent calls to the member function `require`, conform to the following specification.

 ```
 class C